hbansal987/module5/module_05/lesson_05.05/lesson_05.05.md

 **Scale**  - how big the camera object is

 *Cameras use position and rotation.
-Scale gets ignored.*
+Scale gets ignored(**Because we focus on the view of the camera.
+The size of the camera itself doesn't matter.)!**.*

 [comment]: <GM: what should happen with Perspective / Ortho and why?
 Addressed: added some text>